AP sources: UConn in talks to move back into Big East

 The people spoke to the AP on condition of anonymity because no decision had been announced.

-They also said that discussions were in their final stages and UConn would not be allowed to remain in the AAC for football beyond the 2019 season.
+The conference bylaws require UConn to pay a $10 million withdrawal fee and give 27 months’ notice before leaving.
+But, those who spoke to AP said UConn would not be allowed to remain in the AAC for football beyond the 2019 season.

 UConn was a charter member of the Big East, which was formed in 1979 and the Huskies never actually left the conference.